 5) It Helps You Sleep Better

-Regular exercise makes it easier for you to fall asleep at night and encourages a good night’s rest, helping you get into a healthy sleeping pattern.
+Regular exercise makes it easier for you to fall asleep at night and encourages a good night’s rest, helping you get into a healthy sleeping pattern and helping to counteract sleep deprivation.
 However, it’s important not to exercise at the wrong time.
 Exercising close to bedtime only makes you feel too energised to fall asleep so actually keeps you awake.
 Experts recommend avoiding exercise for the three hours prior to your bedtime.

 6) It Can be Fun!